Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageAccount.md

 ```

 ### -AllowCrossTenantReplication
 Gets or sets allow or disallow cross AAD tenant object replication.
-The default interpretation is true for this property.
+The default interpretation is false for this property.

 ```yaml
 Type: System.Boolean